 Regardless of the system architecture, AFC systems enable functionality that is attractive to customers and that simplifies data reconciliation and financial operations.
 Customers may purchase fare media online or over the telephone and have it added directly to their smartcard.
-This reduces costs associated with printing fare media and dealing with cash transactions, from home.
+This reduces costs associated with printing fare media and dealing with cash transactions, while allowing customers to buy passes from home.